pzwang/lostweb/5 Moral Philosophy for Digital Humanity.md

 Privacy and Identity
 --------------------

-Privacy gives the space for us to become our future selves
+Privacy gives the space for us to become our future selves (See this twitter thread: https://twitter.com/pwang/status/1148911531515621380)

 Privacy is critical as part of the mechanism that the digital field lets give rise to identity.
 This is because the social field is intersubjective, and a lack of privacy means that what we believe about our selves cannot diverge from what others believe about us (and one step further: what we believe about others' beliefs about us).
 Without privacy, we have no space in which we can innovate and develop our future Selves.
 We have no space to think, imagine, dream, suffer, reflect, ...